 HELPING ASSET MANAGERS NAVIGATE THE DATA SEA A new global study, conducted by The Economist Intelligence Unit (EIU) and sponsored by Northern Trust, sheds light on how asset managers are dealing with the increasing volume of data they face.
 In September 2015, the EIU surveyed 201 asset and insurance management executives.
 All survey respondents are involved in decisions regarding data sourcing, management and strategy.
 About half work for firms with assets under management exceeding US\$5 billion.
 The firms are evenly split between the United States and Europe, with about 15% of respondents based in the United Kingdom.
 WANTED: A CLEAR PLAN AND A FIRM HAND AT THE HELM The survey showed that, on the whole, managers are finding tools and technologies to help them create tangible benefits from new data.
 But look closer and the results show wild variance - with some institutions benefiting substantially while others are failing to gain any advantage.
 "Data strategy in asset management is fast moving from its infancy to a more developed phase," says Ugo Catterina, senior vice president and head of U.S. internal audit at Allianz Asset Management.
-"If you don't have a solid strategy and you consider everything at the same level, there is no prioritisation, and the ensuing mayhem makes it extremely difficult to find direction in this ocean of data.
+"If you don't have a solid strategy and you consider everything at the same level, there is no prioritization, and the ensuing mayhem makes it extremely difficult to find direction in this ocean of data.
 But a significant number of asset managers in the United States are starting to tackle data strategy in a professional way."
-In other words, the quality of an organisation's data strategy - and the presence of strong leadership to deploy and enforce that strategy - can mean the difference between institutions that successfully navigate their data and those that get lost at sea.
-To complement the survey, the EIU conducted a series of in-depth interviews with the following experts (listed alphabetically by organisation): UGO CATTERINA Senior Vice President and Head of U.S. Internal Audit, Allianz Asset Management, financial and governance holding company for the asset management business of Allianz SE SAM HOCKING Chief Executive Officer, ALTX, next-generation intelligence platform for the alternatives market NEAL PAWAR Principal and Chief Technology Officer, AQR Capital Management, a global investment management firm DAN SHOENHOLZ Managing Director of Strategy Services, Parthenon-EY Strategy Services, Ernst & Young LLP, one of the world's largest professional services firms DAVID BLACKWELL Head of Client Analytics, UBS Wealth Management, global financial services firm Developed by The Economist Intelligence Unit Asset management has always involved data-intensive business models, yet today's practitioners are confronted with a deluge of new information arriving in a variety of different formats.
+In other words, the quality of an organization's data strategy - and the presence of strong leadership to deploy and enforce that strategy - can mean the difference between institutions that successfully navigate their data and those that get lost at sea.
+To complement the survey, the EIU conducted a series of in-depth interviews with the following experts (listed alphabetically by organization): UGO CATTERINA Senior Vice President and Head of U.S. Internal Audit, Allianz Asset Management, financial and governance holding company for the asset management business of Allianz SE SAM HOCKING Chief Executive Officer, ALTX, next-generation intelligence platform for the alternatives market NEAL PAWAR Principal and Chief Technology Officer, AQR Capital Management, a global investment management firm DAN SHOENHOLZ Managing Director of Strategy Services, Parthenon-EY Strategy Services, Ernst & Young LLP, one of the world's largest professional services firms DAVID BLACKWELL Head of Client Analytics, UBS Wealth Management, global financial services firm Developed by

+Intelligence Unit Asset management has always involved data-intensive business models, yet today's practitioners are confronted with a deluge of new information arriving in a variety of different formats.
 "You're forced to start thinking about data and analytics in a different way than you did five years ago," says Sam Hocking, chief executive officer of ALTX.
 "The data that's available about companies - and about people and their activities - is probably at least a hundred times more than we had access to even five years ago.
-The unprecedented volume has really forced us to start thinking seriously: How do we analyse it?"
+The unprecedented volume has really forced us to start thinking seriously: How do we analyze it?"

 Indeed, the need for a clear strategy is growing more urgent as the financial service industry grapples with cost pressures from fierce competition, increased regulation and a plethora of new products and strategies that have multiplied both opportunities and complexities.
-The quality of an organisation's data strategy - and the presence of strong leadership to deploy and enforce that strategy - can mean the difference between institutions that successfully navigate their data and those that get lost at sea.

-EXHIBIT 1: HOW WELL DO YOU FEEL YOUR ORGANISATION IS ABLE TO CAPTURE THE OVERALL VALUE FROM ITS USE OF DATA?
+EXHIBIT 1: HOW WELL DO YOU FEEL

+YOUR ORGANIZATION IS ABLE TO

+CAPTURE THE OVERALL VALUE

+FROM ITS USE OF DATA?